-(1) An industry body may give a written code to the Commission setting out rules for access to a service.

-- (2) The code must specify the expiry date of the code. - (3) The Commission may accept the code, if it thinks it appropriate to do so having regard to the following matters: - (aa) the objects of this Part; - (ab) the pricing principles specified in section 44ZZCA; - (a) the legitimate business interests of providers who might give undertakings in accordance with the code; - (b) the public interest, including the public interest in having competition in markets (whether or not in Australia); - (c) the interests of persons who might want access to the service covered by the code; - (e) any matters specified in regulations made for the purposes of this subsection; - (f) any other matters that the Commission thinks are relevant. - (3A) The Commission must not accept the code if a decision of the Commonwealth Minister is in force under section 44N that a regime established by a State or Territory for access to the service is an effective access regime. - (6) The industry body may withdraw or vary the code at any time, but only with the consent of the Commission.
-The Commission may consent to a variation of the code if it thinks it appropriate to do so having regard to the matters in subsection (3). - Note: The Commission may rely on industry body consultations before giving its consent: see section 44ZZAB. - (7) If the industry body that gave the code to the Commission has ceased to exist, a withdrawal or variation under subsection (6) may be made by a body or association prescribed by the regulations as a replacement for the original industry body. - (8) In this section:
+- (1) An industry body may give a written code to the Commission setting out rules for access to a service. - (2) The code must specify the expiry date of the code. - (3) The Commission may accept the code, if it thinks it appropriate to do so having regard to the following matters: - (aa) the objects of this Part; - (ab) the pricing principles specified in section 44ZZCA; - (a) the legitimate business interests of providers who might give undertakings in accordance with the code; - (b) the public interest, including the public interest in having competition in markets (whether or not in Australia); - (c) the interests of persons who might want access to the service covered by the code; - (e) any matters specified in regulations made for the purposes of this subsection; - (f) any other matters that the Commission thinks are relevant. - (3A) The Commission must not accept the code if a decision of the Commonwealth Minister is in force under section 44N that a regime established by a State or Territory for access to the service is an effective access regime. - (6) The industry body may: - (a) withdraw the code given under subsection (1) at any time before the Commission makes a decision whether to accept the code; and - (b) withdraw or vary the code at any time after it has been accepted by the Commission, but only with the consent of the Commission.

+The Commission may consent to a variation of the code if it thinks it appropriate to do so having regard to the matters in subsection (3).

+Note: The Commission may rely on industry body consultations before giving its consent: see section 44ZZAB.

+(7) If the industry body that gave the code to the Commission has ceased to exist, a withdrawal or variation under subsection (6) may be made by a body or association prescribed by the regulations as a replacement for the original industry body.